benoutram/terraform-aws-vpc-example/README.md

 The [Spring Boot S3 Example](https://github.com/benoutram/springboot-s3-example) web application is deployed to web server instances to visually demonstrate the successful deployment of the infrastructure.
 A build of the application resides in Amazon S3 storage which is fetched during provisioning of web server instances and set up to run as a service.

-The example application has a MySQL database dependency to demonstrate database connectivity with RDS.
+The [Spring Boot S3 Example](https://github.com/benoutram/springboot-s3-example) web application has a MySQL database dependency to demonstrate database connectivity with RDS.

 ## How do I get set up? ##